zajad909/recipes/savoury/Bolognese.md

 ## Tips

-- Your pan can withstand high temperatures up to 260°C.
-- Ensure even heat distribution and avoid unnecessary high heat.
-- Use CoolTouch® handles for safety.
 - Allow the sauce to rest for a few minutes off the heat before serving for enhanced flavour.